 People with diabetes must also take very good care of their feet, as diabetic neuropathy can cause serious complications including slow-healing infections that could result in limb loss.
 People with diabetes often turn to gentle whirlpool and air baths to stimulate circulation and reduce nerve damage.

-If you or someone you love has diabetes and are concerned about diabetic neuropathy, talk to a doctor to find out how whirlpools and air baths can help.
+If you or someone you love has diabetes and are concerned about diabetic neuropathy, talk to a doctor to find out how air baths, whirlpool tubs and hydrotherapy for diabetes can help.